Finding a Top Financial Advisor Firm in Washington, D.C.

-Armstrong, Fleming & Moore, Inc. requires a relatively high account minimum of $1.5 million, though it may waive the requirement at its discretion.
-It follows then that the firm primarily serves high-net-worth individuals.
-There are nine certified financial planners (CFPs), two accredited investment fiduciaries (AIFs), two chartered retirement planning counselors (CRPCs) and one registered paraplanner on staff.
+Armstrong, Fleming & Moore requires a relatively high account minimum of $1.5 million, though it may waive the requirement at its discretion.

 Armstrong, Fleming & Moore is a fee-based firm.
-It’s the only advisory on this list that charges commissions for its advisory services.
-The firm also earns fees from trading securities through Commonwealth, its affiliated broker-dealer.
-Additionally, some advisors are insurance agents and collect sales commissions.
-The firm is a fiduciary, however, so its advisors are legally required to put clients' interests before their own.
+Some advisors are insurance agents and collect sales commissions.
+The firm is a fiduciary, however, so its advisors are legally required to put clients' best interests before their own.

 Armstrong, Fleming & Moore Background

-An employee-owned firm, Armstrong, Fleming & Moore was founded by chairman emeritus Alexandra Armstrong.
-Today, the firm is majority owned by principals Ryan Fleming and Mary Moore in 1983.
-This makes it the oldest firm on this list.
-In 2012 and 2014, Chris Rivers and Carl Holubowich also became principals.
+One of the oldest firms on this list, Armstrong, Fleming & Moore was founded in 1983 by chairman emeritus Alexandra Armstrong.
+Today, the firm is majority owned by principals Ryan Fleming and Mary Moore.
+In 2012 and 2014, Chris Rivers and Carl Holubowich also became owners.

 No matter where you are in your financial timeline, the firm can offer guidance.
 Armstrong, Fleming & Moore lists the following as its most common services: